MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ### Existing translation memories

-A [translation memory](translation-memories.md) (TM) is a database used and updated by translators as well as localization resources in your organization.
+A [translation memory](translation-memories.md) (TM) is a database used and updated by translators as well as localization teams in your organization.
 It consists of previously translated source and target language pairs called translation units.
 TMs are essential for maintaining your product across product updates and target languages.
 Reusing existing translations increases consistency and will also save costs.
 A large company will likely have a library of TMs for different purposes.

 TMs have a standard XML interchange format, called Translation Memory eXchange (TMX).
 This standard format makes it easier to import, export, and maintain consistency across TMs.
 For more information, refer to [Localization file formats](localization-file-formats.md).